longyearxuk/bbplatform_sdsu/README.md

   - 2021/03/29: generated file and started in ‘file structure’ part
   - 2021/07/08: modified for changed file structures
   - 2021/07/23: added into github and inserted some new comments
+  - 2021/07/23: added running tips, realization explanation, and some small tools
   ```

 ## 1/ Running tips